ansible/awx/docs/docsite/rst/userguide/applications_auth.rst

 |Applications - tokens list|

 .. |Applications - tokens list| image:: ../common/images/apps-tokens-list-view-examples.png
-   :alt: Applications - Tokens List View
+   :alt: Application tokens list view
 Tokens can only access resources that its associated user can access, and can be limited further by specifying the scope of the token.